nbelenkov/wincode/README.md

 `wincode` traits are implemented for many built-in types (like `Vec`, integers, etc.).

-You'll most likely want to start by using `wincode` on your own struct types, which can be done with the done with the derive macros.
+You'll most likely want to start by using `wincode` on your own struct types, which can be done with the derive macros.

 ```rust
 #[derive(SchemaWrite, SchemaRead)]